Fedor-Bystrov/rutherford/README.md

 ---

 # TODO
-1. Extract Clock.tickMillis(ZoneOffset.UTC).instant() to an object
-2. Use custom clock object with millis precision instead of Instant.now() everywhere
-3. Drop AuthUserToken and everythin related
+- Drop AuthUserToken and everythin related

 # Warning
 Token-based authentication is not suitable for browser-based applications.
 There is no